Equity release for car finance

 Car finance equity refers to the portion of ownership you have in your vehicle.

-It's essentially the difference between the current market value of your car and the remaining balance on your auto loan.
+It's essentially the difference between the current market value of your car and the remaining balance on your car loan.

 In simpler terms, it's like the chunk of your car that you truly own outright amidst the ongoing loan payments.
 Understanding equity is crucial because it gives you a clear picture of where you stand financially with your vehicle.